glegoux/jekyll-tech-blog/_posts/2019-11-29-gafa-vs-batx.md

 ---
+title: Gafa vs Batx
 layout: article
 article: true

-title: "Gafa vs Batx"
-description: "What is the difference?"
+description: What is the difference?
-authors: ["glegoux"]
+authors:
+- glegoux
-time_reading_minutes: "5"
+time_reading_minutes: 5
-category: "Business"
+category: Business
 ---

-# China or not

 The business world is split into 3 regions with the acronyms: **AMER, EMEA, APAC**.
 But the web and computer worldwide market is bi-polaire due to the **Internet censorship in China**.